Social Work (PhD)

 Requirements for admission to the Social Work PhD program include:

-• a master’s degree (MSW is preferred) with a graduate grade point average of 3.0 or higher, based on a 4-point scale;
+• A master’s degree (MSW is preferred) with a graduate grade point average of 3.0 or higher, based on a 4-point scale;

-• a bachelor’s degree with an undergraduate grade point average of 3.0 or higher, based on a 4-point scale;
+• A bachelor’s degree with an undergraduate grade point average of 3.0 or higher, based on a 4-point scale;

-• acceptable scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam, for applicants whose first language is not English or who have not earned a degree from an institution where the language of instruction is exclusively English.
+• Acceptable scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam, for applicants whose first language is not English or who have not earned a degree from an institution where the language of instruction is exclusively English.
 The program will accept Duolingo English test scores if applicant received a combined undergraduate and graduate education of four years where the official language of instruction of the institution was English for all course work.
 Test scores for TOEFL, IELTS, and Duolingo English Test are considered valid for two years.